 In 2013 she was invited to be one of the artists in Contemporary British Painting a platform for contemporary painting in the UK.
 She is currently vice-chair of the organisation.

 and Mapping SpectralTraces. http://www.mappingspectraltraces.org/

 She also writes academic essays which can be found in academic journals and in books published by Rodopi, Macmillan and MUP.
 She has a long-term collaboration with the radical landscape poet Harriet Tarlo.

-In 2018 and 2019 she was a finalist in the Jackson’s Open Painting Prize and in 2019 shortlisted for the inaugral Westmorland Landscape Prize.
+In 2018 and 2019 she was a finalist in the Jackson’s Painting Prize and in third time luck in 2020, she was awarded the Scenes of Everyday Life category prize.
+In 2019 she was shortlisted for the first Westmorland Landscape Prize exhibition.
 In 2018 she was selected to be one of ten UK artists exhibiting in the inaugural Yantai Biennal, China.
 Other exhibition venues include Arthouse1 and Collyer Bristow London and many regional galleries throughout the UK, and further afield in Iasi, Romania, Gdansk, Poland, Brno, Czech Republic, Vienna, Austria, Minneapolis and Virginia USA and Yantai, Nanjing and Tianjin in China.